How much does the program cost?

 When do I move into my summer housing?

-Move‐in for the SCSU Summer Program is Sunday July 7th from 1-3pm.
+Move‐in for the SCSU Summer Program is Sunday July 13th.
 On move in day students will

-check in with Summer Program staff at Mitchell Hall and be assigned a room and roommate.
+check in with Summer Program staff and be assigned a room and roommate.
 Parents

 and students are invited to an opening program picnic at 4pm in the Japanese Garden area between